OOlajide/zcast/README.md

 # InstaPod - AI Podcast Generator

-Generate unique podcast episodes from a single prompt using Google's Gemini AI.
+Generate unique podcast episodes from a single prompt.
 Features Neo and Trinity as your AI hosts in an engaging conversational format.

 ## Features

 - **Modern UI**: Clean, minimalist design optimized for mobile
 - **AI-Powered**: Uses Google Gemini for transcript and speech generation
-- **Multi-Speaker**: Features Neo (Charon voice) and Trinity (Leda voice) as hosts
+- **Multi-Speaker**: Features Neo and Trinity as hosts
 - **Audio Playback**: Built-in audio player with download functionality
 - **Real-time Generation**: Create podcasts on-demand from any topic
-- **Payment Integration**: Secure payments via Base network (0.1 USDC per episode)

 ## Setup